Board of Governors / Bios

 Sonia A. Hirt, Ph.D. `03 M.U.P, AICP

 Sonia A. Hirt is a scholar of urban form.
 She is especially interested in how cultures interact with the built environment.
-She is currently an Associate Professor of Urban Affairs and Planning at the College of Architecture and Urban Studies at Virginia Tech, where she also serves as Associate Dean of Academic Affairs.
+She is currently a Professor of Urban Affairs and Planning at the College of Architecture and Urban Studies at Virginia Tech, where she also serves as Associate Dean of Academic Affairs.
 In 2011, while on sabbatical from Virginia Tech, she was Visiting Associate Professor at the Graduate School of Design at Harvard University, where she taught Urbanism in Europe and served as design critic in the urban planning studio.
 Hirt serves on the editorial boards of six international journals spanning the humanities and the social and policy sciences.
 Her international research has been funded by organizations such as the National Endowment for the Humanities, the American Association of University Women, and the American Council of Learned Societies.
 She is the author of Zoned in the USA: The Origins and Implications of American Land-use Control (Cornell University Press, 2014; in press); Iron Curtains: Gates, Suburbs and Privatization of Space in the Post-socialist City (Wiley Blackwell, 2012); and Twenty Years of Transition: The Evolution of Urban Planning in Eastern Europe and the Former Soviet Union, 1989-2009 (UN-HABITAT, 2009; with K. Stanilov).
 In 2013, Iron Curtains: Gates, Suburbs and Privatization of Space in the Post-socialist City received the Honorable Mention for Harvard University's Davis Center Prize in Political and Social Studies.
 Hirt is the editor of three scholarly compilations, including The Urban Wisdom of Jane Jacobs (Routledge, 2012; with D. Zahm).
 She has widely published in journals.
 Hirt holds Master's and doctoral degrees from the University of Michigan.

 Michael Le Fevre, B.S.’76, M.Arch.
 ‘77